dmitriz/min-karma/README.md

 - Minimal functional Karma config file.
 - Use as *repository* (`git clone`) or *package* (`npm install`).
 - Installs all testing packages as dependencies, no need to install them manually.
-- Automatically copied to your directory (using ):
+- Automatically copied to your directory (using [`shelljs](https://www.npmjs.com/package/shelljs)):
- - Minimal functional configuration file `karma.conf.js` with comments
+  - Minimal functional configuration file `karma.conf.js` with comments.
   - Basic testing example is automatically copied to your directory.

 ## Karma setup: Clone and install dependencies
 ```sh